This guide will discuss what Google FloC is and how it could potentially improve (or affect) your privacy.

 This direct relationship essentially helps you protect the trust between you and consumers.
 In addition, with the help of tactics like loyalty programs and offers, you can get closer and understand your consumers better.

-First-party data or the data you directly get from customers are a valuable source of information as you prepare for third-party data changes.
-You need to make sure they are well-cleaned and connected when moving away with third-party data.
+First-party data or the data you directly get from customers are valuable information as you prepare for third-party data changes.
+When moving away with third-party data, you must ensure they are well-cleaned and connected.

 Conversion measurements measure whether the user clicks on an ad that leads to purchasing that particular product or not.

 Adding Google global site tags to pages of your website can provide better results for conversion measurements.
-It will help you manage future changes and allow you to easily integrate new functionality when they become available.
+It will help you manage future changes and easily integrate new functionality when they become available.

 Publishers and advertisers heavily rely on third-party cookies for interest-based advertising.
-There are many criticisms and doubts around this initiative whether it will be able to achieve its goal without impacting their businesses.
+There are many criticisms and doubts about whether this initiative can achieve its goal without impacting their businesses.

 In its recent article, Verge pinpoints that Google FLoC is not as private as Google claims it to be.
-Instead, it is likely to provide data for fingerprinting, which Google needs to fight.
+Instead, it will likely provide fingerprint data, which Google needs to fight.

 They also highlight that FLoC is a straightforward method that the sites can get to know enough information about individuals, and it is no worse than third-party cookies.